NTU-FRELab/fish-flow/README.md

     | LionRock       | Two Lion Rock    |
     | HenRock        | Hen Rock         |
     | 825K           | 82.5K            |
   * Human_pop: Human population.
-Unit: inhabitants km<sup>-2</sup>.
+Unit: Inhabitants km<sup>-2</sup>.
 Data from *Center for International Earth Science Information Network - CIESIN - Columbia University (2018)*.
   * PP: Primary production.
 Unit: mg m<sup>-2</sup>day<sup>-1</sup>.
 Data from *European Union-Copernicus Marine Service (2022)*.
   * SST: Sea surface temperature.
 Unit: &deg;C. Data from *Liu et al. (2014)*.
   * SS: Stable substrate.
-Unit: mean proportion of stable substrate at each site.
+Unit: Mean proportion of stable substrate at each site.
 Data from our survey using photo-qurat methods.
   * US: Unstable substrate.
-Unit: mean proportion of unstable substrate at each site.
+Unit: Mean proportion of unstable substrate at each site.
 Data from our survey using photo-qurat methods.
   * S4: Fine-scale slope.
 Value of slope at a 4 cm resolution at each site.
 Data from our survey using photogrammetry methods.
   * S32: Coarse-scale slope.
 Value of slope at a 32 cm resolution at each site.
 Data from our survey using photogrammetry methods.
   * PROC4: Fine-scale profile curvature.
 Value of profile curvature at a 4 cm resolution at each site.
 Data from our survey using photogrammetry methods.